-- 1. the transition rate $W{\rm fi}$ .
-You can think of this as the probability per unit time and unit volume to go from an initial state i to a final state f; - 2. a flux factor that accounts for the 'density' of the incoming states; - 3. the Lorentz invariant phase space factor $d\Phi$ , sometimes referred to as 'dLIPS'.
+1. the transition rate $W{\rm fi}$.
+You can think of this as the probability per unit time and unit volume to go from an initial state i to a final state f.
+It is essentially the factor 1/V dN/dt in Eq.
+2.5;

+- 2. a flux factor that accounts for the 'density' of the incoming states.
+This is the factor $v_A n_A n_B$ in Eq.
+2.5; - 3. the Lorentz invariant phase space factor $d\Phi$, sometimes referred to as 'dLIPS'.
 It accounts for the density of the outgoing states.
 (It takes care of the fact that experiments cannot observe individual states but integrate over a number of states with nearly equal momenta.)
+When we integrate the differential cross-section $d\sigma/d\Phi$, we obtain the 'integrated cross-section' in Eq.
+2.5.

-The 'physics' (the dynamics of the interaction) is contained in the transition rate $W{\rm fi}$ .
+The 'physics' (the dynamics of the interaction) is contained in the transition rate $W{\rm fi}$.
 The flux and the phase space factors are just 'bookkeeping', required to compare the result with the measurements.

 The rigorous computation of the transition rate requires quantum field theory, which is outside the scope of this course.
 However, to illustrate the concepts we discuss nonrelativistic scattering of a single particle in a time-dependent potential and formulate the result in a Lorentz covariant way.
-In the next chapter we will derive the lowest order amplitude for the scattering of $A + B \rightarrow A + B$ , which can still be done without field theory.
+In the next chapter we will derive the lowest order amplitude for the scattering of $A + B \rightarrow A + B$, which can still be done without field theory.
 We can link that result to the 'Feynman rules' derived in field theory.